 - Firewall settings.
 If you enable a firewall, make sure to enable the firewall only for the public NIC (eth0).
 The firewall is enabled by default. - VNC Remote Administration.
-This setting enables remote administration and is disabled by default. - 7.
+This setting enables remote administration and is disabled by default. - By default, the SSH port is closed, and the menu displays SSH port is blocked (open).
+Click open to open this port. - 7.
 Click Next to advance from the Network Configuration screen.